 A. Most of these issues are caused by the way our dispatch software treats a driver communication for a trip in process.
 The software sometimes resets (but not always) the onboard time when a driver sends a text to dispatch.
 We have never found this to be a serious problem since we are tracking wait times for walk up customers as a measure of the effectiveness and efficiency of our dispatch team and not to prove some point for Mr. Marks.
 We would prefer to have 100% accurate data for internal monitoring, and the data we have now is, in our opinion, satisfactory for our broad performance monitoring for walk up reservations.
 But it simply cannot be relied upon to reach any absolute conclusions about our overall aggregate departure times.
 Therefore, any conclusion based on them is just a guess.

-Q. But don’t Mr. Mark’s statements about Speedishuttle departure times actually show that you meet your goal most of the time?
+Q. But don’t Mr. Marks’ statements about Speedishuttle departure times actually show that you meet your goal most of the time?

 A. Again, you can’t use bad data and rely on the answer even if you like the answer.
 But yes, if you want to use the data good or bad, it does show that 77% of our walk-up guests depart within 20 minutes and 89% depart within 26 minutes.